Lena River: Delta

 The Lena Delta divides into a multitude of flat islands.
-The most important are (from west to east): Chychas Aryta, Petrushka, Sagastyr, Samakh Ary Diyete, Turkan Bel'keydere, Sasyllakh Ary, Kolkhoztakh Bel'keydere, Grigoriy Diyelyakh Bel'kee (Grigoriy Islands), Nerpa Uolun Aryta, Misha Bel'keydere, Atakhtay Bel'kedere, Arangastakh, Urdiuk Pastakh Bel'key, Agys Past' Aryta, Dallalakh Island, Otto Ary, Ullakhan Ary and Orto Ues Aryta.
+The largest is Arga Muora Sise, which is the 99th-largest island in the world.
+Other important islands are (from west to east): Chychas Aryta, Petrushka, Sagastyr, Samakh Ary Diyete, Turkan Bel'keydere, Sasyllakh Ary, Kolkhoztakh Bel'keydere, Grigoriy Diyelyakh Bel'kee (Grigoriy Islands), Nerpa Uolun Aryta, Misha Bel'keydere, Atakhtay Bel'kedere, Arangastakh, Urdiuk Pastakh Bel'key, Agys Past' Aryta, Dallalakh Island, Otto Ary, Ullakhan Ary and Orto Ues Aryta.

 Turukannakh-Kumaga is a long and narrow island off the Lena Delta's western shore.

 One of the Lena delta islands, Ostrov Amerika-Kuba-Aryta or Ostrov Kuba-Aryta, was perhaps named after the island of Cuba during Soviet times.
 It is on the northern edge of the delta.
 If named before the Soviet times, it is possible that the islands were named after the American Swan, found in the area (Kuba being the Yakut term for 'swan').

 Fish

 As Lena is located at remote and undeveloped regions of the Russian Far East, its fish resource is very well preserved.
 Some of the species found in the river include: Siberian taimen, Siberian sturgeon, Upper Yenisei grayling.